amilner42/web-app-kickstarter/README.md

 I then chopped off the a2, replacing it with e (Elm).
 Now we have meen stack.

-### General Idea
+### Quick Rant

 Ahh where to begin...I realized there were fundamental problems with Angular, with React, with all these Frontend frameworks.
 I realized my frame of mind was off, I was building apps that were "easy" to develop on but they were very "complex".
 I needed to go for "simple", and the "easy" would come over time.
 This shift of mind was inspired by this incredible [talk](https://www.youtube.com/watch?v=rI8tNMsozo0).
 I highly recommend watching that...now.
-Then I discovered Elm, both faster than Angular 2 and React, 100% Type Inference, 0 runtime exceptions, forwards/backwards debugging, no null-undefined etc...heaven.
+Then I discovered Elm, both faster than Angular 2 and React, 100% Type Inference, 0 runtime exceptions, forwards/backwards debugging, no null/undefined ... the list goes on ...

-This kickstarter attempts to offer similar benefits to my last [mea2n kickstarter](https://github.com/amilner42/mea2n-kickstarter), but uses Elm for better **simple** software engineering.
+Essentially, this kickstarter attempts to offer similar benefits to my last [mea2n kickstarter](https://github.com/amilner42/mea2n-kickstarter), but uses Elm for better **simple** software engineering.

 ### Local Dependencies

-The project only has 2 local dependencies, `node` and `npm`.
+The project only has 4 local dependencies, `node` and `npm`, `mongodb` and `elm`.
   - node ~ V6.0.0
   - npm ~ V3.10.3
   - monodb ~ V3.2.9
+  - elm ~ v0.17

 You don't _need_ these versions, but it's more likely to work properly if at least the major versions are correct.
+For elm, do to it's wild nature you will need exactly v0.17 (the latest), 0.18 is on the way and I will attempt to keep up to date with Elm upgrades.

 ### Project File Structure